Caeldeth/loures/Lore/Klaudaryn-Temuairan-Wrestling.md

 ## Winnings

-Wrestlers can expect to earn significant income, depending on their sponsors, and whether the organisers of the fight have provided for a Victor’s Prize or not.
+Wrestlers can expect to earn significant income, depending on their sponsors, and whether the organizers of the fight have provided for a Victor’s Prize or not.
 The prizes range from magical items, to cold hard currency.

 As these matches are underground events, gambling amongst the audience is commonplace, and often, punters even pay off certain wrestlers to lose.
 Fortunately, this is frowned upon by the enthusiasts, and fighters who obviously throw matches will find their career a very short one indeed.